Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Introduction.

 A problem of this type was first considered and explicitly solved by Sharko (\cite{sharko}). \cite{batistacostamezasarmiento}, \cite{martinezalfaromezasarmientooliveira}, \cite{masumotosaeki} and \cite{michalak} are important studies related to this.

-Later the author set and solved explicit cases in \cite{kitazawa4} and \cite{kitazawa5}.
+Later the author set and solved explicit cases in \cite{kitazawa4} and \cite{kitazawa5} and \cite{saeki4} is also regarded as a paper motivated by them.
 Different from the other existing studies, conditions on preimages of regular values are posed and manifolds appearing there may not be spheres, for example.

-\subsection{Pseudo quotient maps}
+\subsection{Pseudo quotient maps.}

 A {\it pseudo quotient} map on a differentiable manifold is a surjective continuous map onto a lower dimensional polyhedron, and defined as a map locally regarded as the natural quotient map onto the Reeb space of a differentiable map of a suitable class.
-They were first defined by Kobayashi and Saeki in 1996 (\cite{kobayashisaeki}) as useful objects in the theory of generic smooth maps of dimensions larger than $2$ into the plane.
+They were first defined by Kobayashi and Saeki in 1996 (\cite{kobayashisaeki}) as useful objects in the theory of so-called {\it stable} maps and {\it generic} smooth maps from manifolds whose dimensions are greater than $2$ into the plane.
 Later the author used these objects in new explicit situations starting from redefining them in \cite{kitazawa2} and \cite{kitazawa3} for example.

-\subsection{The content of the present paper}
+\subsection{The content of the present paper.}

-In this paper, we perform the following. \begin{itemize} \item We consider classes of continuous or differentiable maps on differentiable manifolds (with subsets of the domains) for maps of which we introduce the {\it Reeb graphs} and we introduce the Reeb graphs of these maps.
-This is a refinement of the definition of a Reeb graph which has not appeared. \item We redefine {\it pseudo quotient} maps on differentiable manifolds of a class of maps before. \item We set a construction problem and give an answer (Theorem \ref{thm:1}) with several terminologies needed.
-These are a problem of a new type and a result of a new type.
-Theorem \ref{thm:2} is also a related answer. \end{itemize}
+In the present paper, we discuss the following. \begin{itemize} \item First we consider suitable classes of continuous or differentiable maps on differentiable manifolds (with subsets of the manifolds of the domains).
+We introduce the {\it Reeb graphs} of these maps.
+This gives a refinement of the definition of a Reeb graph which has not ever appeared.
+Remark \ref{rem:2} presents the reason we introduce such notions. \item Second we redefine {\it pseudo quotient} maps on differentiable manifolds of a class of maps just before. \item We propose a variant of our explicit construction problem (Problem) before as Main Problem and give an answer as a main theorem (Theorem \ref{thm:1}) with several terminologies, notions, and notation needed.
+This is a problem of a new type and our answer is also a result of a new type.
+Theorem \ref{thm:2} also presents a related answer and another main theorem. \end{itemize} \begin{MainProb} Can we construct a pseudo quotient map having good geometric properties onto a given graph?
+Moreover, is this map essentially the quotient map onto the Reeb graph induced from a smooth function of a natural class. \end{MainProb}

-The author would like to thank Professor Irina Gelbukh for comments on the preprints \cite{kitazawa4} and \cite{kitazawa5} by the author.
-Her comments, discussions with Osamu Saeki closely related to the two articles and the comments and so on, have motivated the author to continue studies on these papers and the present paper.